Settings: Common Analyzer Settings

 The analyzer can automatically check for updates on pvs-studio.com site.
 It uses our update module.

 If the CheckForNewVersions option is set to True, a special text file is downloaded from pvs-studio.com site when you launch code checking (the commands Check Current File, Check Current Project, Check Solution in PVS-Studio menu).
 This file contains the number of the latest PVS-Studio version available on the site.
 If the version on the site is newer than the version installed on the user computer, the user will be asked for a permission to update the program.
 If the user agrees, a special separate application PVS-Studio-Updater will be launched that will automatically download and install the new PVS-Studio distribution kit.
 If the option CheckForNewVersions is set to False, it will not check for the updates.

 Analysis of files is performed faster on multi-core computers.
 Thus, on a 4-core computer the analyzer can use all the four cores for its operation.
 But, if for some reason, you need to limit the number of cores being used, you can do this by selecting the required number.
 The number of processor cores will be used as a default value.

-Setting the value of 'ThreadCount' option to more than '16' (or more than a number of processor cores, if processor possesses more than 16 cores) is available only in PVS-Studio Enterprise license.
-Please contact us to order a license.
+Setting the value of 'ThreadCount' option to more than '16' (or more than a number of processor cores, if processor possesses more than 16 cores) is available only under the PVS-Studio Enterprise license.
+You can request the trial Enterprise license here.